joshiteoshi/git-gud/vcs.md

    - no one knows what diff, bisect, reflog, etc. do
  - this course is an attempt to (1) teach git and (2) bridge the gap in knowledge

+## objectives

+ - by the end of the workshop, attendees should be able to
+   - define "version control system" and explain why programmers use vcs software
+     - list examples of vcs software besides git
+   - describe git's underlying data-representation model
+   - use a selection of git commands and explain how they interact with git's data model
+   - select git gui software and repository hosting services to support their workflow
+   - know roughly what to google when things break

 ## lesson plan

  - what is git?